krdheeraj/node-express-app/README.md

 ## Execution

-After installation, execute one of the below command (make sure that port 3000 is not in use), and then navigate your browser to http://localhost:3000
+After installation, execute the below command (make sure that port 3000 is not in use), and then navigate your browser to http://localhost:3000

 ```